Andrew B. Davidson: Life and career

 Davidson was born at Kirkhill, in the parish of Ellon, Aberdeenshire, Scotland, on 25 April 1831.
-He was educated initially at the Aberdeen Grammar school under Dr Melvin and afterwards at the University of Aberdeen, graduating in 1849.
+He was educated initially at Aberdeen Grammar School under Dr Melvin and afterwards at the University of Aberdeen, graduating in 1849.
 Following graduation he took the position of teacher in the Free Church school in Ellon and while in that position taught himself French, German, Dutch and Spanish in addition to the classical languages he already knew.
 He entered New College, Edinburgh, in 1852, to study for the ministry, and was licensed in 1857.

 While a student in 1854, Davidson went during the vacation to study under Heinrich Ewald in the University of Göttingen.
 Following his licensing in 1857 he became a missioner first in Carstairs Junction/Village and later in Craigsmill, near Blairgowrie, thereafter a Probationer Minister in Gilcomston Free Church under the ministry of Dr MacGilvary for a period of six months.
 In 1858, Davidson became Hebrew tutor in New College, with the express purpose of teaching the Hebrew language to the first class.
 During this appointment he produced his first book on the Hebrew language in 1861 "Outlines of Hebrew Accentuation" which was followed later during his professorship by an Elementary Hebrew Grammar (1st ed., 1874) and his Hebrew Syntax (1894).
 An examination of his Hebrew Syntax reveals that Davidson had an intimate knowledge of the comparative syntax of Syriac and Aramaic, Arabic, Ethiopic and Assyrian.